GeopJr/geopjr.dev/src/routes/blog/how-i-hacked-an-anti-vaxxer-dating-and-bodily-fluid-marketplace-website/+page.md

 We are not done yet however.
 To publish the article, the website had to be fixed (ok maybe not "had to" but I did ask to wait so no user data was vulnerable).

 Unjected went down for 1-2 days.
 Nope.
-Still not fixed.
-Many of the issues I told them about - one of which could be solved by just setting `DEBUG` to `False`.
+Many of the issues I told them about were still not fixed - one of which could be solved by just setting `DEBUG` to `False`.

 Then the website went down again on Friday.
 There was now a choice that had to be made, either publish the article on Friday *but* with the chance that Unjected would still not have fixed the issues next time it went up **OR** wait until Monday and see.
 Ultimately, this wasn't up to me to decide but I did give my opinion of waiting until we could confirm that it got fixed instead of putting user data at risk.